 Aims and Scope

 The aim of the LMS JCM is to publish internationally-leading papers addressing topics in computational pure and applied mathematics, including papers at the interface of Mathematics and Computer Science.
+The Board of Editorial Advisers represents the full range of subjects and has a particularly large presence in Theoretical Computer Science.

 Papers can be submitted electronically.
 See here for further details.